ramaganesan/P03-ReviewsAPI/README.md

 The API also support Paging.
 This API was built on top of the Reviews that was build using MySQL.
 This API can satisfy the following functionality.

-* Support CRUD Operations on Product.
+* Support CR Operations on Product.
 The Product data will be store in MySQL Repository
 * Suppport Read Operation on Reviews.
-The API will get data from both MySQL Repository and MongoDB Repository
+The API will get data from MongoDB Repository
 * Support CU of a Review.
-All new Reviews will be created in the Mongo Repository.
+All new Reviews will be created  first created in MySql Repository and Mongo Repository.
 * Support CRU of Comments to a Review.
-All Comments will be stored as a embedded document with Review in the Mongo Repository
+All Comments will be stored in MySql Repository  and as a embedded document with Review in the Mongo Repository
 * Support upVoting and downVoting a comment as well